 36. Smaller groups subsumed into larger groups

-(1) Where a person is a member of 2 or more groups (each of which is called a “smaller group” for the purposes of subsection (3)), the members of those groups together constitute one group for the purposes of this Act.
+(1) Where a person is a member of 2 or more groups (each of which is called a smaller group for the purposes of subsection (3)), the members of those groups together constitute one group for the purposes of this Act.

-(2) Where the members of a group (called a “smaller group” for the purposes of subsection (3)) have together a controlling interest in a business, the members of the group and the person or persons who carry on the business together constitute one group for the purposes of this Act.
+(2) Where the members of a group (called a smaller group for the purposes of subsection (3)) have together a controlling interest in a business, the members of the group and the person or persons who carry on the business together constitute one group for the purposes of this Act.

 (3) When the members of a smaller group are members of a group constituted under subsection (1) or (2), the smaller group is no longer treated as a group for the purposes of this Act except for the purpose of —